The empathy exploit comes to Minnesota

 The founder of Feeding Our Future built a network of shell vendors, many led by members of Minnesota’s Somali diaspora.
 Federal prosecutors also confirmed that most individuals indicted were of Somali descent.

-The other scandal here is how quietly the mainstream press handled it.
-For years, this story simmered in documents, indictments, and federal filings while Minnesota’s local media looked away.
-You’d think that when billions of taxpayer dollars vanish (some estimates now topping $18 billion) journalists would be camped outside the governor’s mansion.
-Instead, silence.
-Until citizen journalists stepped in.
+The other thing to note is how long the fraud has been allowed to persist.
+For years, this story simmered in documents, indictments, and federal filings.
+You’d think that when billions of taxpayer dollars vanish (some estimates now topping $18 billion) local journalists would be camped outside the governor’s mansion.
+Instead, while there was some coverage, it frequently lacked answers as Chris Bray went into, and some of the media even tried to run cover and spin the story.
+Only after the NYT covered the story late this year and then citizen journalists stepped in to visually document reality (facts tell, stories sell) did we see real awareness.

-A single YouTuber digging through public records and shell company data uncovered $110 million in one day.
-The story was public before, but one person with an iPhone accomplished more than hundreds of credentialed reporters combined: they made it visible.
+This week marked a turning point, where a YouTuber digging through public records and shell company data uncovered $110 million in fraud in one day (to be extra clear, this # is in the estimation of citizen journalists and I would rely on auditors to give precise numbers).
+And while the story was public before, one person with an iPhone accomplished more than hundreds of credentialed reporters combined: they made it visible.
 That story, embedded below, is now one of the most viewed Tweets in history.

-This is very good on the ground citizen journalism and reminiscent of the quote from the movie The Big Short: “they did what no one else would do, they looked.”
+It’s still all very good on the ground citizen journalism and reminiscent of the scene from the movie The Big Short: they did what no one else bothered to do, they looked.
+Also notable that Michael Moore and other now household names started their careers with work just like this.

-You should be outraged, given the federal government tracks $600 Venmo transfers between private citizens with a magnifying glass but somehow can’t account for billions it hands to fraudulent “community” organizations.
-It’s an outrageous double standard.
+You should be outraged, given the federal government tracks $600 Venmo transfers between private citizens with a magnifying glass but somehow can’t account for billions it hands to “community” organizations running so called “education” and “health” centers that exist on a spectrum from operations with laundry lists of violations to cases of outright fraud.
+It’s an outrageous double standard which the media has oddly tried to run cover for.

 While the FBI and IRS are laser-focused on everyday Americans, massive sums dispensed through block grants to states often go unmonitored.
 In theory, this money is supposed to flow efficiently to those in need.
 In practice, it becomes a slush fund, a trough for the well-connected and the unscrupulous.